chesterbr/chesterbr.github.io/_posts/2019-02-18-renovating-an-atari-2600-av-mod-capacitors-and-power-adaptor-replacement.markdown

 ![](/img/2019/02/av-mod-front.jpg){: .center }

-The layout reduced the number of connections, so I could just throw an extra gob of solder over the terminals before cutting to make them.
+The layout reduced the number of connections, so I could just throw an extra gob of solder over the terminals before cutting to make the jumper connections.
 Maybe I could have used a little _less_ solder, but heh, it worked.

 ![](/img/2019/02/av-mod-back.jpg){: .center }

-You need to pick up Video In signal and the +5V/GND from the Atari board.
+You need to pick up _Video In_ and _+5V_/_GND_ from the Atari board.
 Mine was a Rev 16, which has those three right on the connector of the RF box.
-That box had to be removed anyone - but totally worth it for freeing some space to put the board on.
+That box had to be removed anyway, and doing so opened some space for the protoboard.

 ![](/img/2019/02/audio-out.jpg){: .center }

 Audio comes straight from the Atari board into the inner part of the audio jack.
-I strongly recommend checking [this PDF mod assembly guide](http://www.coolretroprojects.com/Atari_2600_AV_Mod_Installation_Guide.pdf) to figure out where to pick it up in your particular model/board revision.
+I strongly recommend checking this [mod assembly guide](http://www.coolretroprojects.com/Atari_2600_AV_Mod_Installation_Guide.pdf) to figure out where to pick it up in your particular model/board revision.

 ![](/img/2019/02/av-rear-connectors.jpg){: .center }

 The guide also helps figuring out which components to remove in order to reduce interference.
 I was able to test before removing anything from the board (just disconnected the RF box, something easy to revert if it did't work).
-I just removed one resistor (R209) and one transistor (Q202).
+I just cut one resistor (R209) and one transistor (Q202).

 This is a good moment to replace the capacitors.
 Again, each model has its own set, but [this thread](http://atariage.com/forums/topic/262206-cap-and-vr-kit-specifications-replacement-locations-for-the-2600-variants/) has it figured out.
 I could not find a bulky C243 (guess the technology for eletrolytics improved), but stretching the legs on the modern one allowed me to solder it.